lennessyy/raginggardens/README.md

   * http://freesound.org/people/annannienann/sounds/8067/
   * http://freesound.org/people/Syna-Max/sounds/39417/

-I have edited almost all of the samples to suite the in-game feeling with [Audacity](http://audacity.sourceforge.net/).
+In order to suit the in-game atmosphere, I have edited almost all of the samples with [Audacity](http://audacity.sourceforge.net/).

 Music score:
   * [trouble-in-the-garden](http://opengameart.org/content/trouble-in-the-garden) by HaelDB